 Technically everyone has hemorrhoids, also called piles, and these are clusters of veins lining the lower part of your rectum and your anus.
 We refer to the condition of these being swollen (they are actually varicose veins) as hemorrhoids, and there are two types.
 Internal hemorrhoids are swollen veins in your rectum, and external hemorrhoids occur in your anus.
 Both can cause bleeding, but internal hemorrhoids tend not to be bothersome.
 External hemorrhoids can be very painful and can also come with itching and burning.
 People often described them as a small cluster of grapes, which is reasonably accurate.
 They tend to be soft and very tender.

 Hemorrhoids are estimated to affect around 40% of pregnant women.
 Even if you escape your pregnancy without hemorrhoids, you could get them after birth.
-Hemorrhoids are a possibility after birth.
-You are straining during the pushing stage, very much like you would if you were trying to make a bowel movement.
-One study found a significant predictor of hemorrhoids after birth is straining during delivery for more than 20 minutes.
+You strain during the pushing stage, very much like you would if you were trying to make a bowel movement.
+One study found that a significant predictor of hemorrhoids after birth is straining during delivery for more than 20 minutes.
 The pushing or second stage of labor typically lasts more than 20 minutes, especially for a first-time mom.
-Depending on many factors, it could be anywhere from a few minutes to several hours.

 Going to the Bathroom